-Neoclassical synthesis in the age of stagflation: Samuelson - monetarist counter revolution: Milton Friedman - post Keynesian approach - New Keynesian Macroeconomics; Welfare Economics.
+Contemporary developments: neoclassical synthesis in the age of stagflation: Samuelson - monetarist counter revolution: Milton Friedman - post Keynesian approach - New Keynesian Macroeconomics; New Welfare Economics and Economic Theories of Justice: fundamentals of welfare economics; Social Choice: Arrow; Theories of Justice and self-determination: Rawls and KennethArrow.

-- The students would able to acquire a comprehension of the evolution of economic ideas tracing to its philosophical roots. - The students would get the knowledge of a variety of theoretical models and mechanisms and arguments about various schools of thought relating to economic ideas. - The students would be able to understand the importance of economic thought in current economic situation.
+- The students would able to acquire a comprehension of the evolution of economic ideas tracing to its philosophicalroots. - The students would get the knowledge of a variety of theoretical models and mechanisms and arguments about various schools of thought relating to economicideas. - The students would be able to understand the importance of economic thought in current economic situation.

-- 1. An Outline of the History of Economic Thought, Screpanti Ernesto and Zamagni Stefano, 1st Edition, Oxford University Press, 2006. - 2.
+- 1. An Outline of the History of Economic Thought, Screpanti Ernesto and Zamagni Stefano, 1st Edition, Oxford UniversityPress, 2006. - 2.
 History of Economic Thorught, H.L.
 Bhatia, 4th Edition, Vikash Publishing House, 1978.